What you see is what you get guys.

 - Most of fast food chicken nuggets are not keto as they contain lots of corn products and consequently are high in carbs.

-- You can bake these chicken nuggets, just keep in mind that they might not get golden brown.
+- You can bake these chicken nuggets, just keep in mind that they might not get golden brown or might brown more rapidly depending if you used psyllium husk (browns quickly) or pork rinds (already cooked).

 What To Serve It With?